 countries were interviewed as part of the World Health Organization's World

-reported by one or both spouses in 20% of couples, and was associated with
+violence was reported by one or both spouses in 20% of couples, and was

-population attributable risk for marital violence related to premarital mental
+Overall, the population attributable risk for marital violence related to

 [Source: Web of Knowledge]